kissikay/writershub/README.md

-# writershub
-Interactive library app
+# writershub :Interactive library app
-##please take note that only the backend is being worked on currently
-frontend is just for api testing 😅
+## please take note that only the backend is being worked on currently frontend is just for api testing 😅